RyanSquared/opaque/content/about.md

 ## About Me

-My name is Ryan Heywood.
-I'm a software developer with an interest towards security and cryptography.
+I am Ryan Heywood, a software developer with an interest towards security and cryptography.
 I've contributed to projects in the past, such as [Hashbang][hashbang] ([GitHub][hashbang-github]) and [ALE].
-I've also built pet projects in [Flask] and I'm currently learning Rust through writing a blog in [Axum].
+My biggest recent project has been [Keyfork], a key management and disaster recovery toolkit written in Rust, a language I picked up by writing my blog (using [Axum]).

 ## Some of my Favorite Projects